quynquyn/lessons/_lessons/class2/lesson12.md

 | **Open-minded** | **Narrow - minded**  | **Two-faced** | **Warm-hearted**

-{% include player.html identifier="lesson-conversation" lesson="C2L12" file="C2L12-Conversation.mp3" %}
+{% include player2.html identifier="monologue" class=lesson.class lesson=page.lesson %}
 ## Monologue

 **I’m the type of person who tries to avoid dramas.
 I also have a good sense of humor.
 That's why I have a lot of friends and we have a lot of fun together.
 My girlfriend is just the opposite.
 She is a quite helpful person.
 That's definitely the reason why I love her.
 She always helps people without expecting something in return.
 But I guess she prefers staying at home and being on her own.
 Listening to her voice can make all of my stresses and pressure melt away**

-{% include player.html identifier="lesson-explanation" lesson="C2L12" file="C2L12-Explanation.mp3" %}
+{% include player2.html identifier="explanation" class=lesson.class lesson=page.lesson %}
 ## Explanation